nepal earthquake 2015

 • Nepal mobilized emergency aid, rescue teams, and temporary shelters.

-• The Nepalese Army played a key role in search and rescue (SAR) operations.
+• The Nepalese Army was key in search and rescue (SAR) operations.

 • NGOs and UN agencies provided medical care, food, and clean water.